-You will return to the lodge for lunch, after which there will be the option of riding out again for a couple of hours in the surrounding area, or you can choose to follow up on the glacial swim with a relaxing soak in the outdoor hot tub instead.
+You will return to the lodge for lunch, after which there will be the option of riding out again for a couple of hours in the surrounding area, or you can choose to trade a glacial swim for a relaxing soak in the outdoor hot tub instead.
 In the evening, the guides will brief you on gear and the itinerary for the following day.

-Riding Hours: Approximately four hours.
 Type of Terrain: 80% steep trails and 20% open land.
-Non-rider activity: Transfer to Ollantaytambo.
+Walk and trot only.

-Today you will continue downhill above the Salkantay River, descending into the cloud forest, through increasingly verdant scenery.
-Upon arrival at Collpa Lodge you will be greeted with a Pachamanca (subject to availability; traditional underground stone cooking).
+A leisurely breakfast at the lodge this morning before you continue downhill above the Salkantay River, descending into the cloud forest, through increasingly verdant scenery.
+You will feel the warm air rising from the jungle accompanied by colourful butterflies and striking orchids.
+Upon arrival at Colpa Lodge you will be greeted with a Pachamanca (subject to availability; traditional underground stone cooking).
 This traditional meal is famous for its cooking method, which consists of layering meat with hot stones and then covering the whole thing up to bake.
-Collpa Lodge is located on an open promontory at the confluence of three rivers.
+Colpa Lodge is located on an open plateau at the confluence of three rivers.
 The outdoor jacuzzi has almost panoramic views of lush green mountains.
-You may spend the afternoon relaxing or walking in the surrounding area.
+You may spend the afternoon relaxing or exploring the nearby orchid trail.
 Dinner and overnight at the lodge.

-Riding Hours: Approximately four hours.
 Type of Terrain: Steep trails and some open roads.
-Non-rider activity: Transfer by train and vehicle to Lucma Lodge.
+Walk, trot and canter possible.

-You will then descend to the Vilcanota River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
-Aguas Calientes, the town of Machu Picchu, is a short train ride away and you will check into your hotel for dinner and a well-earned rest.
+After lunch you begin your final descent to the Aobamba River through bamboo forests, orchards and coffee plantations, a descent of between two and three hours.
+Aguas Calientes, the town of Machu Picchu, is a 1 hour scenic train ride away and you will check into your hotel for dinner and a well-earned rest.